Arsenal heap more misery on Bournemouth with 4-0 away win

-BOURNEMOUTH : Arsenal maintained their unbeaten start to the season with a 4-0 win away at struggling Bournemouth on Saturday as Kai Havertz opened his account for the North London club while Bukayo Saka, Martin Odegaard and Ben White also scored.
+BOURNEMOUTH: Arsenal maintained their unbeaten start to the season with a 4-0 win away at struggling Bournemouth on Saturday (Sep 30) as Kai Havertz opened his account for the North London club while Bukayo Saka, Martin Odegaard and Ben White also scored.

 Arsenal's breakthrough came when a Gabriel Jesus header from a tight angle came off the post and Saka was in the right place to head in from the rebound.